-19 Best Things to Do in RiNo, Denver
+27 Best Things to Do in RiNo, Denver

 New York-style pizza with sourdough crust follows, and then street tacos with a refreshing margarita.
 We head to a bakery for dessert, where you’ll taste every mochi donut flavor available — and there’s a lot of them!

-Expect to leave not only full, but also more educated about the neighborhood’s past and present.
+Expect to leave not only full but also more educated about the neighborhood’s past and present.
 The tour also highlights several of RiNo’s most iconic murals and street art.

 A group toasts cocktails on the Red Barber rooftop

+Given its booming culinary scene, it’s no surprise that some of Denver’s best rooftop restaurants are in RiNo.
+The neighborhood is set just north of downtown, which affords stunning views of the city skyline.
 To take in the scenery, head to the eighth floor of The Source Hotel.
 Here, you can dine al fresco at The Woods.
 Its menu features experimental New Belgium brews and elevated New American fare.

 The Red Barber is another solid choice, located on the CatBird Hotel rooftop.
 Its globally-inspired small plates pair perfectly with creative cocktails and good company.